junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Do not take unnecessary chances.
 But when the danger is clearly greater if you do nothing, do not be afraid to try something you feel reasonably sure will help.

-Know your limits—but also use your head.
+Know your limits, but also use your head.
 Always do your best to protect the sick person rather than yourself.

 5. KEEP LEARNING.